 UNBC Graduates & Former Students

-If you graduated with a degree from UNBC, or are a current or former UNBC student, you do not need to submit a UNBC transcript as we have it on file.
-Also, if you previously provided transcripts from other institutions, and you haven't completed any additional coursework at that institution, you do not need to resubmit the transcript.
+If you graduated with a degree from UNBC, or are a current or former UNBC student, you do not need to submit an official UNBC transcript as we have it on file.
+Also, if you previously provided official transcripts from other institutions, and you haven't completed any additional coursework at that institution, you do not need to resubmit the official transcript.